-Tripod tables came around due to the very fashionable tea drinking in the late seventeenth century.
+Tripod tables came around due to the very fashionable tea drinking in the late 17th century.
 A variety of antique occasional tables were made for this purpose and the most popular form was the tripod.
 This type was three legged and stood more steadily on an uneven floors rather than the four legged version.
 This form was originally seen in the Roman times and was used as a lantern or candle stand.
 It was not until the 1730s that the tripod table with a single pedestal and three curving, splayed legs was made.
-This design was mainly for wine glasses or tea cups, some would be used as a stand on which a silver kettle and its burner could be placed. often they had dished tops to prevent cups or glasses being knocked off and most have round or oval tops that can tilt (tip up) into a vertical position when not in use so can be stored away or into a corner of a room.
+This design was mainly for wine glasses or tea cups, some would be used as a stand on which a silver kettle and its burner could be placed.
+Often they had dished tops to prevent cups or glasses being knocked off and most have round or oval tops that can tilt (tip up) into a vertical position when not in use so can be stored away or into a corner of a room.
 The best quality and most collectable have a top that is made from a single piece of solid wood (a one piece solid top) and a birdcage enabling the top to swivel around.

-The card table was an essential item for any drawing room since a mania for cards and gambling had swept the kingdom during the early part of the seventeenth century.
+The antique card table was an essential item for any drawing room since a mania for cards and gambling had swept the kingdom during the early part of the seventeenth century.
 They were mainly used for card games such as loo, backgammon, chess and other entertaining games.
 They had folding tops lined with baize or felt and when open they were supported by gate leg action.
 These types were uncomfortable to sit at, as the stretchers and legs got in the players way.
 Better construction in Queen Anne reign meant that they could be fitted with a single hinged back leg that swung out to support the top and then a concertina mechanism was introduced in the mid 1700s to extend the back legs and frame.
 When the tops were open they had dished recesses for candlesticks and wells for counters or coins called counter wells.
 The Regency period brought semi circular games tables ornately decorated with marquetry, cross banding and central pillar or pedestal with a folding swivel top.
 The swivel top had a hinge and swivel mechanism which was developed whereby the top swivelled about an off centre pivot, then opened out to be supported by the table frame.

-Different types emerged like the console, which was introduced in France, fixed to the wall, often with only two front legs.
+Side tables were made to stand against the wall of a room as an additional surface at mealtimes or for displaying ornaments.
+They have been around since the 15th century and were a development of the chest.
+Different types emerged like the console table, which was introduced in France, fixed to the wall, often with only two front legs.
 They were given beautifully carved supports, were taller and sometimes backed with mirror glass to give the appearance of four legs.
 It was in the 17th century that ornamental pier tables came into fashion, mainly in gilt wood and would have been done by a specialist carver.
 The finest examples would have thick, marble slabs supported by beautifully scrolled foliage, acanthus and mythological figures.
 Louis XIV had them made with scrolled dolphin supports; they were designed to stand in the pier, the space between two windows.
-They were sometimes used to hold a candelabrum so the light is reflected into the room by a pier glass, or mirror hung just above.
+These antique tables were used to hold a candelabrum so the light is reflected into the room by a pier glass, or mirror hung just above.

-The Sutherland table was named after the Duchess of Sutherland, and was similar to the Pembroke but smaller.
+The Victorian Sutherland table was named after the Duchess of Sutherland, and was similar to the Pembroke but smaller.
 The Sutherland has a narrow central section supported on a trestle base with quite deep leaves on either side, used for serving breakfast or coffee.
 They were often situated next to a nest of tables, three or four that come in different sizes and then slot together to a compact size of one small piece.